fabianbaiertum/imc_prosperity/README.md

 RSI_bet_sizing.py tries to implement the bet sizing in case we run an RSI based strategy, with focus on having a higher bet size when we are more confident, i.e. if RSI>90: we are highly confident or if it is RSI<10: we are also highly confident probabilitically speaking, given a specific distribution.

-I'm also only uploading my ideas, not the ones from my teammates.
 I won't share my final code as it might impact future trading competitions.

 bollingerbands.py was one of the first iterations for INK, also includes Taking, Clearing and MM logic, but a simplified version of it.